-As directed by the Medical Cannabis Regulation and Safety Act and the Adult Use of Marijuana Act, the California Department of Food and Agriculture (CDFA) has written the proposed regulations to establish cannabis cultivation licensing and a track-and-trace system, collectively referred to as CalCannabis Cultivation Licensing.
+As directed by the Medical and Adult Use Cannabis Regulation and Safety Act, the California Department of Food and Agriculture (CDFA) has written emergency regulations to establish cannabis cultivation licensing and a track-and-trace system, collectively referred to as CalCannabis Cultivation Licensing.

 CalCannabis Regulatory Documents